PHILOSOPHY & TEAM

 Certified Arctic wilderness guide, Certified wilderness cook, first aid skills levels 1&2 (Certified by the Finnish Red Cross).
 English, French, German, Finnish languages.

 Johanna was born in Southern Finland but was always fascinated by the far North.
 After a few trips on horseback in the wilderness of Alaska she realized taking people into the nature is what she wants to do.
 Thus she studied on Spitsbergen (Svalbard) and graduated as an Arctic Nature Guide in 2014.
 Missing forests and her native culture she decided to move to Lapland.
 Nowadays Johanna can not come up with a good reason to move South of the Polar Circle.
-She also has two Arctic dogs - loyal companions on every expedition she goes on.
+She also has two Arctic dogs - loyal companions who often joins the tours that she guides for White Adventure.

 Johanna guides Silence and Nature tours and the ski expeditions.
 Have a look at her website.

 Certified Arctic Nature Guide, first aid skills in the Arctic (certified by the Norwegian Red Cross).
 English, Finnish, Swedish and Norwegian languages.